Listing Marketplace vs Active Prospecting · Different Products

 Draft outreach generation❌ Not a feature✅ Per-listing personalised

 SEO visibility for listing marketing✅ Massive (top-tier CRE listing portal)❌ Not the model.
-SCAYLED is a tool, not a portal
+SCAYLED is an intelligence platform, not a portal

 Broker CRM / pipeline⚠️ Limited✅ Built-in